 Should You Take a Tour?

 I normally opt to do things on my own.
 It’s just what I prefer.
 However, this was different and I chose to book a tour.
 If you’re not starting in Zurich, I think that going on your own is a lot more feasible.
-But if you’re trying to tour Jungfraujoch from Zurich, there’s a lot of transportation and logistics required.
+But if you’re trying to tour Jungfraujoch from Zurich, there’s a lot of transportation and logistics required and an organized tour is the best way to go.

 If you do it on your own and one train is late, that can mess up your whole day.
-With a tour, they were going to take care of it.
+With a guided tour, they will take care of it.
 So for me it came down to simplicity.
 I booked the tour.

 Obviously the day can vary slightly, but here’s what my day tour from Zurich to the Jungfraujoch looked like.